Top 10 best used executive cars 2022

 So whether you’re looking at a nearly-new purchase or something a bit older, executive models are invariably tempting for drivers who enjoy performance and luxury interiors.
 They’re also good for those who want something classy on the drive, as it often takes quite a few years before an executive car starts to look dated.

-When you’re looking for a quality used executive car, the BMW 5 Series is essentially unbeatable.
 It’s been established as the top large saloon car in its class for a long time, ever since the first generation was introduced all the way back in 1972.
 Since then, the 5 Series badge has stood for superb driving characteristics and powerful engines, premium build quality and luxurious interiors.
 The current seventh generation is no exception and offers used buyers a typically wide range of petrol and diesel engines, including extremes of efficiency or performance with plenty of options in between.

 The latest version arrived in 2017 and was facelifted in late 2020, but a properly looked-after 5 Series of any age won’t disappoint.